 Step 9: Remove the clock-spring connector

 Remove the connector on the left side of the SAS.

 Step 11: Reinstall using the previous steps in reverse.

-***NOTE!*** The new unit will come with a small torx screw inserted into a window at the top of the unit.
+***NOTE!*** The new unit will come with a small Torx screw inserted into a window at the top of the unit.
 This screw is used to lock the unit into place to prevent failure or damage to the unit and to prevent it from moving while in transit or during installation.
 IT IS IMPERATIVE THAT YOU REMOVE THIS TORX SCREW ONCE THE UNIT HAS BEEN INSTALLED.
 Leaving this screw installed will cause failure!

-Once the new unit has been installed there is a good chance that if you have the latest software already installed into the vehicle, the unit will not need to be reprogrammed.
+Once the new unit has been installed, there is a good chance that if you have the latest software already installed into the vehicle, the unit will not need to be reprogrammed.
 It's also recommended to have an authorized repair facility perform a calibration of the unit.
 This should not take more than 5 minutes of the repair facility's time.
 At this time, it's also a good opportunity to have them clear any DTCs that are still left in the system.

-Jason has been with the company since 2011.
-He's been in the automotive industry for over 15 years and brings a great amount of automotive experience to FCP.
+Jay has been with the company since 2011.
+He's been in the automotive industry for over 25 years and brings a great amount of automotive experience to FCP Euro.
 He graduated from Universal Technical Institute of Exton PA. in 2005 and then went on to graduate from the Volvo S.A.F.E program in 2006.
-From there he worked at a Volvo dealership achieving his ranking as a Certified Volvo Technician in just 2 years, and a Master Volvo Technician in only 4 years.
-Jay VanGorden (Dr. Jay) is a Master Volvo Technician and Volvo Catalog Manager at FCP Euro.
-He can be reached at email@example.com
+From there he worked at a Volvo dealership for 7 years before joining the FCP Euro team achieving his ranking as a Certified Volvo Technician in 2 years, and a Master Volvo Technician in 4 years.
+During his tenure, Jay VanGorden has worked in multiple areas and roles within FCP Euro and is currently the VW Catalog Manager.